KlapkovGV/scratch-llm/README.md

 ### Transformer architecture and Attention mechanism

-Modern LLMs rely on the Transformer architecture.
 The Transformer was introduced by a Google team in the article 'Attention Is All You Need' (Vaswani et al., 2017).
-As I want to understand LLMs, I will examine this architecture.
+Since modern LLMs rely on the Transformer architecture, I will examine it to better understand them.

-Vaswani et al. proposed the Transformer, a model architecture eschewing recurrence and instead relying entirely on an attention mechanism to draw global dependencies between input and output.
+Vaswani et al. proposed the Transformer, a model architecture that avoid recurrence and relies entirely on an attention mechanism to draw global dependencies between input and output.
 Before Transformers, models like Recurrent Neural Networks (RNNs), Long Short-Term Memory (LSTM), and Gated Recurrent Units (GRU) were the standard.
 These models processed text sequentially, word by word.
 Unlike these models, the Transformer can process entire sequences of data simultaneously due to parallelization.

-According to the article, the Transformer follows an encoder-decoder structure.
+According to the article, the Transformer use an encoder-decoder architecture.
 The encoder maps an input sequence of symbol representations (x1, x2, ..., xn) to a sequence of continuous representations (z1, z2, ..., zn).
 The decoder then uses z to generate an output sequence, one element at a time.
-A key feature of this process is that the model is auto-regressive, meaning it consumes previously generated symbols as additional input when generating the next.
+A key feature of this process is that the model is auto-regressive, meaning it uses previously generated symbols/token as input when generating the next one.

-The article also highlights the use of Multi-Head Attention.
-The Multi-Head Attention mechanism consists of several attention heads (essentially self-attention layers) running in parallel.
-This allows the model to jointly attend to information from different representation subspaces at different positions.
-As the authors note, with a single attention head, averaging inhibits this ability.
+A key component of the Transformer is the self-attention mechanism.
+It weighs the importance of different words or tokens in a sequence in order to capture contextual relationships and long-range dependencies.